-- Bottle of wine or gift basket is delivered to client’s current residence with handwritten note at contingency removal—this is to congratulate client that the hard part is over and they can now relax
+- Bottle of wine or gift basket is delivered to the client’s current residence with handwritten note at contingency removal—this is to congratulate client that the hard part is over and they can now relax.

-- Electronic file with all documents signed during transaction are sent via Dropbox
+- Electronic file with all documents signed during the transaction are sent via Dropbox.

-- Handyman shows up on moving day as a surprise to client and is available for 2 hours to help with just about anything
+- Handyman shows up on moving day as a surprise to the client and is available for two hours to help with just about anything.

-- Gardener arrives at home a few days after move-in date and mows/hedges lawn
+- Gardener arrives at home a few days after move-in date and mows and hedges the lawn.

-- One week after closing, mobile car wash goes out to client(s) home/office and details car after going through the move (gratuity included)
+- One week after closing, mobile car wash goes out to client(s) home or office and details car after going through the move (gratuity included).

-- Four weeks after closing, 5-Star restaurant calls client to congratulate them and says I will be sending the clients to dinner on a night of their choice and transportation is provided (this information is communicated back to my assistant and Uber is scheduled to/from establishment)
+- Four weeks after closing, 5-star restaurant calls the client to congratulate them and says I will be sending the clients to dinner on a night of their choice, and that transportation is provided (this information is communicated back to my assistant and Uber is scheduled to and from the establishment).